 When you think of going for a bike ride, you may imagine strolling along a dirt or paved path surrounded by beautiful nature.
 Perhaps you imagine zooming down the bike lane of a big city.
 Whatever you picture, it likely doesn’t involve a den of wild rattlesnakes.

-A man named Ryan with the YouTube channel called “Ryan First Diver,” with nearly 40,000 subscribers takes a ride directly to a rattlesnake den.
+A man named Ryan with a YouTube channel called “Ryan First Diver,” with nearly 40,000 subscribers takes a ride directly to a rattlesnake den.
 He gets a call about two young mountain bikers encountering a rattlers’ den on the side of the bike trail.

 By the time he gets there, you quickly see and hear the rattlesnakes.
 Rattlesnakes are among the most easily recognized reptiles in the animal kingdom, not only due to their outward look but also due to the way they move their tails in response to danger to warn potential prey to keep away.
 Their name comes from the sound a rattlesnake produces when it shakes its tail, which is similar to a high-pitched baby rattle.